-Colin is a Chartered Accountant with over 15 years experience in public company finance.
-Colin is also a member of the Governance Institute of Australia.
+Colin has over 20 years of experience in public company finance and governance and is a Chartered Accountant and member of the Governance Institute of Australia.

-Prior to joining SCEE in 2012 Colin was the Chief Financial Officer and Company Secretary of FAR Limited and previously worked for Ernst & Young in both Australia and the UK.
+Prior to joining SCEE Group in 2012 Colin was the Chief Financial Officer and Company Secretary of as ASX listed oil & gas exploration company and previously worked for Ernst & Young in both Australia and the UK.